Friday, October 28, 2016

 Thursday was to be warm but raining.
 We headed out to lunch and it was hot!

-Before lunch we found thomas Jefferson.
+Before lunch we found Thomas Jefferson.

 The Sir Christopher Wren Building at the College of William & Mary in Virginia is the oldest college building still standing in the United States and the oldest of the restored public buildings in Williamsburg.
 It was constructed between 1695 and 1700, before Williamsburg was founded, when the capital of the colony of Virginia was still located at Jamestown, and the tract of land between the James and York rivers which was to become Williamsburg was populated by crude timber buildings and known as "Middle Plantation."